cconsta1/cconsta1.github.io/_pages/about.md

 Professor <a href="https://cyi.academia.edu/EfthymiaNikita">Efthymia Nikita</a>,
 and together we're using agent-based modeling to study the migration patterns of ancient populations and machine learning to predict the age and sex of skeletons.
-Previously, I was a Computational Scientist at the
+I also held the position of a Computational Scientist at the
 <a href="http://castorc.cyi.ac.cy/">Department of Computation-based Science and Technology Research Center</a>,
-also at The Cyprus Institute. <br\>
+also at The Cyprus Institute, until 2022. <br>

 My research focuses on using agent-based modeling to study the migration